-181.(1) A person may charge a customer for an inspection under any of the following sections only if, at the customer's request, the inspection is carried out outside normal working hours-

-- section 147 (Electrical installation not to be connected to electricity source without inspection) - section 177 (Check inspection of electrical installation work before reconnection) - section 178 (Check inspection of electrical installation if supplier considers desirable) - section 179 (Check inspection of electrical installation if required by Regulator).

-(2) A State authorised supplier must not charge a customer for an inspection of a portable electrical article under section 166.3^{8}

-(3) The cost of the check inspection under section 176^{39} may be recovered by the supplier from the person asking for the inspection.

-(4) However, the supplier may charge a customer for the check inspection under section 176 only if-
+- 181.(1) A person may charge a customer for an inspection under any of the following sections only if, at the customer's request, the inspection is carried out outside normal working hours- - section 147 (Electrical installation not to be connected to electricity source without inspection) - section 177 (Check inspection of electrical installation work before reconnection) - section 178 (Check inspection of electrical installation if supplier considers desirable) - section 179 (Check inspection of electrical installation if required by regulator). - (2) A State authorised supplier must not charge a customer for an inspection of a portable electrical article under section 166.39 - (3) The cost of the check inspection under section 17640 may be recovered by the supplier from the person asking for the inspection. - (4) However, the supplier may charge a customer for the check inspection under section 176 only if- - (a) the time actually spent by the authorised person on the inspection is more than 4 hours; or - (b) 10 years have not elapsed since the electrical installation was last inspected by an authorised person or an installation inspector under the Electricity Act 1976.

-38 Section 166 (Inspection of customer's electrical articles)
+39 Section 166 (Inspection of customer's electrical articles)

-39 Section 176 (Check inspection of customer's electrical installation work by authorised person for supplier)
+Section 176 (Check inspection of customer's electrical installation work by authorised person for supplier)